staabm/staabm.github.io/_posts/2024-12-05-phpstan-php-version-in-scope.md

 so can run your application on your current and your future production system at the same time.

 The topic gets even more complicated in case you are building a tool, library or a framework as you usually need to support multiple PHP version for a longer time.
-You also need to handle phasing out and adding support for new PHP versions to your compatibility matrix over and over.
+You also need to handle phasing out and adding support for new PHP versions to your compatibility matrix over and over, which means you constantly need to question like:
+- which code is going to be dead because of a min-php version raise?
+- which code needs adjustments to support a new PHP version?

+So my goals are:
+- Projects which can only afford a single PHPStan CI job should detect as many errors as possible
+- Running PHPStan on multiple PHP versions should be as frictionless as possible

 #### Narrow types by PHP_VERSION_ID